|

 Standards Compliance and Certifications

 Installation of fibre optic networks in the chemical industry is subject to strict regulations.
-The ATEX Guidelines 6th Edition (January 2026) require comprehensive digital documentation of all installed components.
+The ATEX Directive 2014/34/EU and the associated European guidelines require comprehensive documentation of all installed components.

 Relevant standards for fibre optics in explosive atmospheres include the IEC 60079 Series for explosion protection, IEC 61754-15 for E2000 connectors, and the EN 50173 Series for structured cabling.
-The new TRBS 1115 additionally regulates maintenance in Ex zones.
+The German technical rules for operational safety (TRBS) additionally govern maintenance work in potentially explosive atmospheres.

 Practical Implementation: Installation and Maintenance

-Installation of ATEX fibre optic systems requires qualified personnel trained in Ex procedures per TRGS 529.
+Installation of ATEX fibre optic systems requires qualified personnel trained for work in potentially explosive atmospheres.
 However, the installation process differs little from standard fibre optic installations, as no electrical safety measures are required.

 Maintenance is limited to regular visual inspections and connector cleaning.
 With an average lifespan of 25 years, fibre optic cables are considerably more durable than copper installations.